3.17. Mental Health Resources

 - Call 911 if you feel you’re in immediate danger

 - Call the 988 Suicide & Crisis Lifeline (formerly known as the National Suicide Prevention Lifeline) which offers 24/7 access to trained crisis counselors who can help people experiencing suicidal, substance use, and/or mental health crisis, or any other kind of emotional distress.
 People can also dial 988 if they are worried about a loved one who may need crisis support.
 This service is available across the United States.

-- Visit the Disaster Distress Helpline that this is a resource provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) which offers a number of resources for people with substance abuse and mental health concerns during the COVID-19 crisis, including a treatment locator.
-Call 1-800-985-5990, or text TalkWithUs to 66746
+- Visit the Disaster Distress Helpline.
+This resource is provided by the Substance Abuse and Mental Health Services Administration (SAMHSA) which offers a number of resources for people with substance abuse and mental health concerns, including a treatment locator.
+Call 1-800-985-5990.

 - Visit the National Domestic Violence Hotline Operating around the clock, seven days a week, confidential and free of cost, the National Domestic Violence Hotline provides lifesaving tools and immediate support to enable victims to find safety and live lives free of abuse or call 1-800-799-7233 and TTY 1-800-787-3224.